prometheus/docs/content/docs/philosophy/goals.md

 # Push-type system

 Prometheus is, and always will be, a pull-type system.
-We strongly believe that this makes operational sense in all but the very largest of scales.
+We strongly believe that this makes operational sense for what we are trying to achieve.
+Prometheus will never become a push-type system, but we will make a reasonable effort to integrate with other push-type systems.

 For ways to integrate with push-type systems, see TODO patterns.